Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Branch support calculation approach
 """""""""""""""""""""""""""""""""""

-``cctk CRISPRtree`` finds the most parsimonious tree by constructing many trees and comparing their parsimony cost.
+``cctk crisprtree`` finds the most parsimonious tree by constructing many trees and comparing their parsimony cost.
 Each tree is the result of adding arrays to a growing tree in different orders as described in the :ref:`tree-process` section.
 The order in which arrays are added determines the final topology in large part by determining the ancestral arrays that are inferred (as ancestral arrays are not changed once created).
-However, while overall topologies may differ between each replicate of the tree-building process, highly similar arrays may still be consistently placed together. ``cctk CRISPRtree`` therefore assesses the frequency with which a given node is seen in all of the trees produced during the tree-building process.
+However, while overall topologies may differ between each replicate of the tree-building process, highly similar arrays may still be consistently placed together. ``cctk crisprtree`` therefore assesses the frequency with which a given node is seen in all of the trees produced during the tree-building process.

 In order to score the presence or absence of nodes, each node is assigned a binary identifier that describes the leaves that descend from it.
 For example, given the following most parsimonious tree: